 2. 2nd generation

 The second generation of time management brings in calendars and appointment books.
-When designer books and calendars took the charge to schedule events and activities beforehand.
+When designer books and calendars took charge to schedule events and activities beforehand.

 3. 3rd generation